TheDebbyCase/DeBOTCBot/README.md

 	<details>
 	<summary>/botc pandemonium</summary>

-	Sends links to the official BOTC website and Patreon
+	Sends an ephemeral message with links to the official BOTC website and Patreon

 	</details>